turbot/steampipe-plugin-databricks/docs/tables/databricks_workspace_workspace.md

   path = '/Users/user@turbot.com/NotebookDev';
 ```

-### List all objects in workspace modified in the past 7 days
+### List all objects in workspace created in the past 7 days

 ```sql
 select